RedHat-Middleware-Workshops/cloud-native-workshop-v2m4-guides/high-performing-cache-services.md

 `mvn clean package -DskipTests -Dquarkus.profile=prod`

-> `NOTE`: You should `SKIP` the Unit test because you don't have PostgreSQL database in local environment.
+> `NOTE`: You should `SKIP` the Unit test because you don`t have PostgreSQL database in local environment.

 Let's create a cloud-native applications projects in OpenShift cluster and deploy the inventory service as a Linux container.
 To deploy applicaitons to OpenShift via `oc` tool, we need to copy login command and Login OpenShift cluster: